zackbradys/aws-rke2-terraform/README.md

   * Configuring an AWS ELB
   * Configuring your Route 53
   * Bring Your Own LB/DNS/IP
-    * Current code solution, but obvisouly not implemented within terraform
+    * Current solution, but not implemented within terraform and requires manual configuration